 (Your WordPress installation is complete!)

-A confirmation message will appear on your screen to let you know that an email with your WordPress login details has been sent to your email address.
-To view your new WordPress site, click on Back to WordPress overview …
+A confirmation message will appear on your screen to let you know that an email with your WordPress login details has been sent to you.
+To view your new WordPress site or blog, click on Back to WordPress overview …

 (Email with WordPress login details sent)

 (Visit your new WordPress site)

 Your site will open in a new browser window.
 You can now login to your WordPress dashboard and begin using your new site …

 (Your brand new WordPress site!)

 Congratulations … now you know how to install a new WordPress site with cPanel using Fantastico!

 If you need help logging into your new WordPress site or navigating inside your WordPress dashboard, see the tutorials below: